maciejczyzewski/batchboost/README.md

 ### Results

-*[Coming]* comparison of _batchboost_ applied: to different architectures, to different problems (small datasets), for training GAN-s, with/without augmentation, with different parameters {window_normal, window_boost, factor} (hyperparameter tuning).
+**COMING:** comparison of _batchboost_ applied: to different architectures, to different problems (small datasets), for training GAN-s, with/without augmentation, with different parameters {window_normal, window_boost, factor} (hyperparameter tuning).

-The results will be updated and saved to `[results/](https://github.com/maciejczyzewski/batchboost/tree/master/results)`.
+The results will be updated and saved to [`results/`](https://github.com/maciejczyzewski/batchboost/tree/master/results).

 <b>Underfitting & Stabilizing Training</b>
 <div>
 	<img src="figures/for-repository-1.png" height="325">
 </div>

 _Figure 1:_ Evaluation on _CIFAR-10_, for _EfficientNet-b0_ and
 _SGD(weight-decay=10e-4, lr=0.1)_ (as recommended in the _mixup_ research), same
 parameters for each model.
 As a result, the models behave differently, although